 Published: November 5, 1977, April 4, 1978, and October 15, 1978

 Starting December 1967, Sanrio began publishing their gift book series.
-These small books were made to give as gifts for multiple occasions including birthdays, marriages, wedding anniversaries, illness/get well, friendships, and showing gratitude.
+They made these small books to give as gifts for multiple occasions, including birthdays, marriages, wedding anniversaries, illness/get well, friendships, and showing gratitude.
 During Unico’s run in Lyrica, three gift books were put out with short stories not found in the published manga.
 The books were written in picture book style with the illustrations on one page and text on the other.
-Themes were similar to the regular manga as well.
+Themes were like the regular manga as well.

 Translation: Yuniko / Unico